mattBurton64/sorting/csc4510/assignment1/README.md

 # Assignment 1
 Learning to use Unix scripting to test programs

+## Directories
+Correct - contains a set of files with the *expected* output for each test file Output - contains the most recent set of files with the *actual* output for each test file Source - contains the cpp and ada summing programs and their executables TestFiles - contains the set of test files that are passed into the programs as input

 ## Usage
 For commands to work as expected, make sure you are in the assignment1/ directory.